huyphung1602/blog/README.md

 * [x] Add alert notification when Create/Update/Delete/Search article.
 * [x] Add alert notification when Create/Delete comment.
 * [x] Add alert notification when Create/Update cause an error.
-* [x] First time create bew article, my blog will show the Posted at: created_at.
-After update, it will show the Updated at: updated at.
+* [x] First time create new article, my blog will show the Posted at: created_at.
+After update, it will show the Updated at: updated_at.

 ## Video Walkthrough